rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 ------

-Finally, Rackspace Identity needs to understand the amount of time to allow a federated user on Rackspace systems before forcing the user to reauthenticate.
+Finally, Rackspace Identity needs to understand the amount of time allowed to a federated user on Rackspace systems before forcing the user to reauthenticate.
 You can use two different formats to provide this attribute.

-First, you can use an `ISO 8601`_ timestamp, which should include a time zone designator.
+-  You can use an `ISO 8601`_ timestamp, which should include a time zone designator.
    For example, the timestamp ``2017-10-04T16:20:57Z`` signifies that the user is forced to reauthenticate after October 4th 2017 at 16:20:57 UTC.

-Second, you can use an `ISO 8601`_ duration.
+-  You can use an `ISO 8601`_ duration.
    For example, ``PT1H2M`` signifies that the user is forced to reauthenticate one hour and two minutes after successfully logging in.

-In the preceding SAML assertion example, an expire timestamp is specified in the ``NotOnOrAfter`` attribute of the **SubjectConfirmationData** on line 61.
+In the preceding SAML assertion example, an expire timestamp is specified in the ``NotOnOrAfter`` attribute of the ``SubjectConfirmationData`` on line 61.
 In SAML, this attribute denotes the time after which the SAML assertion is no longer considered valid.
 While this timestamp does not fit semantically with the ``expire`` attribute that